IMJLA/Export-Permission/README.md

 It is convenient for that purpose but it is not recommended for compliance reporting or similar formal uses

 ToDo:
-- Currently requires a string for input (the path to a target folder).
-FileInfo or DirectoryInfo instead?
-- When Expand-IdentityReference calls Search-Directory it should not do so when the account name is an unresolved SID.
+- Expand-IdentityReference should not call Search-Directory when the account name is an unresolved SID
-Skip the query.
 - Investigate - FileInfo or DirectoryInfo rather than string for target folder input param.
 Will a string auto-cast to these types if sent as input?
 I think it will.